AvihaiAdler/ftp-archive/README.md

 The server is linux specific due to its use of the `epoll` interface.

 Commands (requests) and responses are sent in their own proprietary format.
 A single request consist of:
 - Its `length` a 16 bits integer in network byte order, followed by:
 - A valid c-string.
 A sequence of 8 bit bytes (the text of the request) terminated with the null terminator.

-A representation of a request looks as follows:
+Representation of a request structure looks as follows:
 ```
 struct request {
   uint16_t length;